Tech-at-DU/React-Redux-passwords-Tutorial/P05-Redux-Toolkit/readme.md

 **What's an action?**

-An action is a "message" that your application can send that will trigger a change in application state.
+An action is a "message" that your application can send that will trigger a change in the application state.

-In practical terms an action is a function you can call that will trigger a change in application state.
-An action might take arguments that are new values to store in the Redux store.
+In practical terms, an action is a function you can call that will trigger a change in the application state.
+An action might take arguments, these might be new values to store in the Redux store.

 **What's a reducer?**

-A reducer is a function that handles changes to application state.
+A reducer is a function that handles changes to the application state.

 A reducer receives an action and uses that action to decide how state will be changed.